Zoom reports big 3Q gains, but slowing growth sinks stock

 Those still betting on Zoom believe many subscribers who signed up for subscriptions to the videoconferencing service during the pandemic will continue to pay for it after the crisis is over as companies continue to limit the number of employees into their offices and cut back on business travel after learning how much can be accomplished in virtual meetings.

+“The trends of remote work had started long before the pandemic and they have just been accelerated by this,” Kelly Steckelberg, Zoom’s chief financial officer, said Monday in an interview with The Associated Press.
+“Given the adoption and the way we have seen all segments, from small business owners to individuals all the way up to large organizations, embrace Zoom, we really expect that those remote working trends will continue even after there is a vaccine.”

 In a reflection of the high hopes for Zoom, analysts polled by FactSet predict the company’s revenue next year will reach $3.1 billion.
-That would be a roughly 20% increase from the nearly $2.6 billion revenue that Zoom is projecting for this year.
+That would be a roughly 20% increase from revenue of nearly $2.6 billion that Zoom is projecting for this year.
+An effective vaccine also would probably widen Zoom’s profit margins because it is spending more money this year offering a free service to about 125,000 schools that are instructing students online instead of in classrooms.

 “Zoom’s spike in consumer demand has given it a competitive edge that cannot transition well into the reopened economy,” White predicted.